-We know how important it is for you to find a dental practice that’s right for your whole family.
+We know how important it is for you to find a dental practice that’s right for your whole family including your children.
 We strive to provide a positive experience for everyone who visits us, especially children.
 Many of us in the Glen Dental team have children – principal dentists, Lina and Shrikesh Kotecha, have two young daughters – and we love seeing our younger patients and helping them on the road to a lifetime of good oral health.

 At Glen Dental in Leicester we do not believe in forcing children to do anything that they don’t want to do and we always aim to keep any treatment pain-free and pleasant.